jlmelville/smallvis/docs/spectral.md

 $L_{rw}$ (hence justifying the term "normalized").
 3. Normalized (Ng, Jordan and Weiss): compute the first $k$ eigenvectors of
 $L_{sym}$.
-This version requires an additional row normalization step of the output matrix, $Y$, before you can do clustering: normalize each row so the each row sums to one (unit norm normalization).
+This version requires an additional row normalization step of the output matrix, $Y$, before you can do clustering: normalize the rows so each row sums to one (unit norm normalization).

 After some additional theoretical discussions, von Luxburg concludes that clustering on the un-normalized graph Laplacian has some undesirable properties,